Jewelry Box ~ Anniversary gift at johntraegerstudio.com

 This piece has secret drawers!

 Ambrosia Maple comes from regular soft maple and Hard Maple trees that have been infested by the ambrosia beetle.
-The small beetle bores a network of tunnels and short galleries called cradles.
-A fungus is responsible for the blue, gray, and brown streaks and decorative patch work that accompany each tunnel and adjacent wood.
-The streaks and patch work add a unique look to this hardwood without affecting its structural integrity.
-This wood is mostly found in the central part of the Eastern United States.
+The tiny beetle bores a network of tunnels, and short galleries called cradles.
+A fungus is responsible for the blue, gray, and brown streaks and decorative patchwork accompanying each tunnel and adjacent wood.
+The streaks and patchwork add a unique look to this hardwood without affecting its structural integrity.
+This wood is primarily found in the central part of the Eastern United States.

 Gabon Ebony ~ from equatorial Africa, African Ebony is usually found in wet lowlands near rivers and swamps.
 Devoid of color, Gabon Ebony has ink black with lighter streaks.
 Only a small percentage of Ebony (three to five percent) produce the highest quality jet black Ebony.
-Ebony is hard and costly to produce, which makes it a rare species to obtain.
-Ebony is a treasured hardwood that was used by the Egyptian Pharaohs over 3,000 years ago.
+Ebony is hard and costly to produce, making it a rare species to obtain.
+Ebony is a treasured hardwood used by the Egyptian Pharaohs over 3,000 years ago.